SocietyProtocol/Content-Library/Published/Articles/The state of The State (History).md

 - _The sky is the limit_: all of this global synchronized state is algorithmically programmable to algorithmically incentivize and de-incentivize anything and synchronized globally instantly.
 Using algorithms agreed to by the social layer of the Synchronized State (via initial parameters, constitution, governance), we can mold and shape society in a very cohesive way. _Society will be able to coordinate people at levels never dreamed of before_

 Society Protocol uses this to align each individual actor’s explicit status to their value to the State at each point in _time_ on the _Timeline_.
-- _Lowering bureaucratic costs_: All the state data which previously needed to be maintained, gate-kept, and controlled by bureaucrats is automatically handled by algorithms. _Creating a more fair, cost effective, and verifiable system for everyone._

 **AI**: